 Lanfri was a member of the senior management team of intelligent hub pioneer SynOptics Communications (now a part of Nortel Networks), seeing the company through a period of growth from $2M to $700M in sales in positions leading both product management and marketing organizations.
 Prior to that, he held technology marketing positions at Xerox Corporation's Office Systems Division and, in the early 80s, at LAN pioneer Corvus Systems.
 He is a graduate of the University of California at Davis and the MBA program at Santa Clara University.

-Mr. Reilly comes to Jive with a distinguished 30-year career in the software market, most recently as vice president and general manager of enterprise security at HP.
-Prior to this role, Mr. Reilly served as CEO of enterprise security company ArcSight, which HP acquired in 2010.
+Mr. Reilly comes to Jive with a distinguished 30-year career in the software market and currently serves as chief executive officer of Cloudera.
+Prior to Cloudera, he most recently served as vice president and general manager of enterprise security at HP.
+Previously, Mr. Reilly served as CEO of enterprise security company ArcSight, which HP acquired in 2010.